RichardBradley/liquibase.github.com/get_started/how-lb-works.md

 <!--
 >**Note:** It is possible to specify where (which catalog/schema) the tables should be created. -->

-Changelogs and tracking tables allow liquibase to:
+*changelog* and tracking tables allow Liquibase to:
 - **Track and version database changes** – Users know what changes have been deployed to the database and what changes have not yet been deployed.
 - **Deploy changes** – Liquibase compares the *changelog* against the tracking table, and only deploys changes that have not been deployed to the database.

-Liquibase also has advanced features such as contexts, labels, and preconditions to precisely control when and where changeSets are deployed.
+Liquibase also has advanced features such as contexts, labels, and preconditions to precisely control when and where a *changeSet* is deployed.

 >**Note:** To assist with projects where you are not starting with a blank database, Liquibase has a feature to [generate a changelog](/documentation/generating_changelogs.html) to represent the current state of the database schema.

 ### Summary
 In this tutorial we covered:
--   Basic Liquibase mechanisms: changelogs & tracking tables.
+-   Basic Liquibase mechanisms: *changelog* & tracking tables.
 -   How these mechanisms work to track, version, and deploy changes.

 ## **Next Up:**